Divers Supply Logo

 Scuba Gauges

-At a minimum your instruments must provide you with information about your dive depth, dive time, the air pressure remaining in your tank, and a compass to monitor your underwater direction.
+At a minimum, your instruments must provide you with information about your dive depth, dive time, the air pressure remaining in your tank, and a compass to monitor your underwater direction.

-We recommend that you purchase a computer because it provides you much more information, making your dive much safer.
+We recommend that you purchase a computer because it provides you with much more information, making your dive much safer.
 In fact, if your budget permits, we recommend that you purchase an air-integrated computer.

 Environmental Monitoring Equipment